 What are the salary and job outlooks for infection control nurses?

 A nationwide nursing shortage continues to surge, making nurses a hot commodity for the immediate future.
-The U.S. Bureau of Labor Statistics (BLS) predicts demand for epidemiologists and other infection control and prevention healthcare professionals will increase by 6% between now and 2029.
-According to ZipRecruiter, the national average salary for infection control nurses is $84,582.
-The best-paid ICNs earn $121,500, while the lowest-paid ICNs average $55,500 annually.
+The U.S. Bureau of Labor Statistics (BLS) predicts demand for epidemiologists and other infection control and prevention healthcare professionals will increase by 26% between 2021-2031.

 Tired of applying for nursing jobs?

 With Incredible Health, hospitals apply to YOU.

 🏥 Assistant Nurse Manager – ICU

 Garfield Heights, OH | $61,790 to $98,160 /year